 The good news is, it’s not all doom and gloom.
 There are things we can do in the industry to help encourage and support teams as their careers blossom.

 Demand for talent is high.
 Your organization has to stand out for all the right reasons as somewhere that cares about its employees.
 Not only will this help you to retain the talent you already have, it’ll hopefully help you attract the right kind of candidates in the future.

 Have you got your salaries, pensions and benefits clearly stated?
 Are they effectively communicated to your teams?
 Are they offered more the longer they’re with you?

 People don’t know what they don’t know.
-Entry level employees may not be aware of the opportunities available to them within your organization.
+Entry level employees may not be aware of the opportunities available to them within your organisation.
 Someone may start out on the shop floor, but maybe their future lies in distribution or merchandising.

 It’s important that you effectively communicate the available career paths and, importantly, how someone might go about taking those paths.
 If they need specific qualifications, how do they do that?
 Do you offer that as part of their professional development?
 Can you give them the flexibility they need to complete them?